With the cost of living soaring in the UK, everyone is trying to do what they can to reduce their bills and make every penny count.

 Time for a shameless plug!
 But only because it’s so relevant to getting cheaper insurance…

 At Cuvva, we offer a whole new type of monthly subscription car insurance.
-There’s no up-front deposit, no cancellation fees, and no interest rates for paying monthly.
+There’s no up-front deposit, no cancellation fees, and no interest rates.

 We’ll never try to sell you less cover for more money, either.
 Our insurance is always fully comprehensive.